 Parents can put their children’s names down for the Foundation Stage at two years of age and children can enter nursery on their third birthday.
 Forms can be obtained from the Foundation Stage staff.
 The Foundation Stage provides education for children between three and five years and consists of the child’s nursery and reception years.

+The early years in children’s lives are important in establishing children’s dispositions and attitudes towards learning.
+We place a great emphasis on encouraging children’s social and emotional development and confidence in their own abilities.
 By providing a stimulating, child centred and holistic environment we aim to develop the whole child and encourage children to become creative thinkers and independent learners.
 Experiences include:- sand, home corner, music and movement, water, creative, games, art, books, computers, construction, mark making, sensory and role play.
 There is also an outdoor play area and the children have use of both the small hall and large hall for larger movement activity.

 Parents are invited to attend an open afternoon prior to their children starting nursery and reception.
 We also encourage parents to come into nursery on the first session to help their child to settle in and help them to discover the new environment.
 Children enter their reception year of the Foundation Stage in the year that they become five.
 We have a two entry intake and children begin in September and January, depending on their birthday.
 We would hope that many parents will want to stay and help on a regular basis since parental involvement in school is very much encouraged and welcomed.
 The Foundation Stage Unit has a separate brochure explaining in detail the activities that take place and you will receive one of these during the open afternoon or on request.

 We now operate a 2 Year Old Nursery Provision called Preschool.